dccuchile/wefe/doc/user_guide.rst

 The execution of ``run_queries`` in the previous step gave us many results evaluating the gender bias in the tested embeddings.
-However, these don't tell us much about the overall fairness of the embedding models with respect to the criteria evaluated.
+However, these do not tell us much about the overall fairness of the embedding models with respect to the criteria evaluated.
 Therefore, we would like to have some mechanism that allows us to aggregate the results directly obtained in ``run_query`` so that we can evaluate the